mass-Eve/programming-with-C/10-Dynamic Memory Allocation/readme.md

-# Dynamic Memory Allocation In C
+# Memory Allocation In C

-- It is a method of allocating memory during runtime.
-- It provides good memory management.

-## Memory Allocation In C
-- *The memory assigned to a program in a typical architecture can be broken down into four segments.*
+*The memory assigned to a program in a typical architecture can be broken down into four segments.*
 - They are :
     01. ***Code :*** Also known as *Text Segment*.
 Here all of our code is saved.
     02. ***Static/Global Variables :***